antfu/live-draw/README.md

 ## Usage
 ### Installation
-FreeDraw has not had an executable(*exe) file for directly download yet.
+LiveDraw has not had an executable(*exe) file for directly download yet.
 But you can clone this repository and build it by yourself.

 ### Features
-For now, FreeDraw can do:
+For now, LiveDraw can do:
 - True transparent background (you can draw freely even when you are watching videos).
 - Select colors by simply clicks.
 - Adjust the size of brush.